 - Getting on & off the Bus / Paying your fare

 - Get on the bus using the front door, and pay your fare by either scanning your transit card or paying in cash.
 While you can pay your fare in coins, you cannot pay using bigger bills like a 5,000 won, 10,000 won or higher.
 If you’re not using a transit card or don’t have your card on you, take out a 1,000 won bill and get ready to pay with that.
 When the bus is approaching the stop at which you’d like to get off, hit one of the buzzers.
 Most of the time, the next stop will be announced on the intercom in both Korean and English.
 If you use a transit card, make sure you scan your card once again when you get off.

 - Bus Route Guide

-- Investigate at Visit Seoul to search for bus routes.
+- Visit “i Tour Seoul” for bus route search.
 You can pick your point of departure and destination on the map, and it’ll show you the best route, price, and amount of time required for travel.
 You can also choose to take a combination of transportation options, such as the subway plus the bus, etc.

 - Transferring to a Different Line or Bus